 Q. I filed a report, and/or was involved in an Incident, How do I obtain a copy of the report?

-A. You may obtain copies of reports by contacting; Sergeant Johnson or Chief Brown at the Fredericktown Police Department, 740-694-9222.
+A. You may obtain copies of reports by contacting the Department Lieutenant or Chief at 740-694-9222.
 There are a few exceptions to obtaining copies of reports if the investigation is still pending.

 Q: What is curfew in the Village of Fredericktown for those under the age of 18?

 A: The simple answer is 11:00 pm, however there are exceptions to this.
 Please click here to review codified ordinance 509.09 for a complete description on Fredericktown’s curfew.

 Q: I was involved in an auto accident.
 Do I need a copy of the police report?

 A: You are more than welcome to obtain a copy of the report and simply need to contact us to get one.
 However, this is something that is typically handled by your insurance company.
 We suggest that you notify your insurance company of the accident and they will typically handle the process from that point forward.